 \subsection{Inputs}

-We define \textit{inputs} as the design choices that shape the type and content of contributions to the system.
+We define \textit{Inputs} as the design choices that shape the type and content of contributions to the system.
 Table~\ref{tab:inputs_dimensions} shows the associated dimensions and options for the inputs dimension.

-Contributions are shaped by the affordances that platforms provide to \textit{contributors} to create their input, including the user interfaces for producing \textit{notes} and \textit{ratings}.
-These interfaces may allow free-form, or structured, input.
-Such decisions may have an effect on what information contributions contain and what they look like.
-For example, Meta's implementations have a required ``source URL'' field, which based on the findings mentioned in Section~\ref{lit_review}, may lead to more helpful \textit{notes}.
-The content of contributions is also shaped by additional restrictions placed on them by platforms.
-For example, all of the implementations that we examined required contributions to adhere to the platform's content policy.
-Finally, design choices that require \textit{contributors} select from a set of fixed options, may be both easier to use and produce more consistent inputs.
-In these ways, design decisions in this aspect will affect the volume and quality of both \textit{notes} and \textit{ratings}.
+Contributions are shaped by the affordances that platforms provide contributors, including the user interfaces for producing notes and ratings.
+These interfaces may allow free-form or structured input.
+Such differences may affect what information contributions contain and how they appear.
+For example, Meta's implementation has a required ``source URL'' field, which, based on findings from Section~\ref{lit_review}, may lead to more helpful notes.
+Contributions are also shaped by additional platform restrictions.
+For example, the implementations we examined required that contributions adhere to the platforms' content policies.
+Finally, design choices that give contributors fixed options may both be easier to use and produce more consistent contributions.
+In these ways, design decisions in this aspect affect the volume and quality of both notes and ratings.

-A final interesting question is, \textit{``Can the published note on a post change over time?''}.
-Some implementations will give \textit{contributors} the ability to edit or delete their \textit{notes}, while others will prevent this.
-Additionally, the published \textit{note} on a \textit{post} can change if the curation process that selects \textit{notes} (discussed below) is re-run over time.
-To deal with this, X's implementation added a feature that ``locks'' the published \textit{note} after a certain amount of time, preventing it from changing.
+A final interesting question is, \textit{``Can the published note on a post change over time?''} Some implementations allow contributors to edit or delete their notes, while others do not.
+Additionally, the published note on a post can change if the curation process that selects notes (discussed below) is re-run over time.
+To deal with this, X's implementation has a feature that ``locks'' the published note after a certain amount of time, preventing it from changing.